Charting Your Mental Health

 Cutting: Not at all

-Daily Functioning: completing task, well motivated, feeling normal
+Daily Functioning: completing tasks, well motivated, feeling normal

 Descriptive words: hopeful, energized, outgoing, joyful, interactive

-Honesty: Willing to be honest about current state
+Honesty: Willing to be honest about my current state of mind

 Other: Not angry at God or Christians; Grace for others; not irritated easily.